Tracking Capabilities for Safer Agents: From Capabilities to Safety Harnesses

-The \lstinline|(val origin: FileSystem)| parameter means the capture checker knows every \lstinline|FileEntry| retains a reference to the \lstinline|FileSystem| that created it.
-The directory listing method \lstinline|children| returns entries that similarly capture \lstinline|this|, so the scoping guarantee propagates transitively.
-The same scoped-capability pattern is used for process execution and networking: \begin{code} def requestExecPermission[T](commands: Set[String]) (op: ProcessPermission^ ?=> T)(using IOCapability): T def requestNetwork[T](hosts: Set[String]) (op: Network^ ?=> T)(using IOCapability): T \end{code}

-\lstinline|requestExecPermission| restricts the agent to an explicit set of allowed commands, validated at runtime. \lstinline|requestNetwork| restricts HTTP access to an explicit set of allowed hostnames.
-Both require \lstinline|IOCapability| and scope the capability to the block, following the same design as \lstinline|requestFileSystem|.

-The library is extensible and customizable: users can adjust the capabilities by modifying only the library code, without changing the MCP server itself.
+Process execution and networking follow the same scoped pattern: \lstinline|requestExecPermission(commands)| and \lstinline|requestNetwork(hosts)| restrict the agent to an explicit allowlist of commands or hostnames.
+The full API, including the complete \lstinline|FileEntry| surface and the exec and network entry points, is given in \Cref{sec:mcp-tools}.
+The library is extensible: users can adjust the capabilities by modifying only the library code, without changing the MCP server itself.

 \bfparagraph{Information flow control via \lstinline|Classified|} Files under designated classified paths return their content wrapped in \lstinline|Classified[String]| rather than plain strings.
 As described in \Cref{sec:primer}, the \lstinline|map| method on \lstinline|Classified| accepts only pure functions (\lstinline|T -> U|), so any attempt to exfiltrate the data through side effects is rejected at compile time.
-The \lstinline|toString| method always returns \lstinline|"Classified(****)"|, preventing accidental disclosure through printing.
+The \lstinline|toString| method on \lstinline|Classified| always returns the redacted string \lstinline|"Classified(****)"|, so the underlying content is never recovered through ordinary string conversion.
+The runtime additionally provides two output channels for \lstinline|println|: a \emph{normal output channel}, which is the one the agent observes and which feeds back into the cloud LLM's context; and a \emph{secure output channel}, which is delivered only to the human user's terminal.
+When the agent prints a \lstinline|Classified[T]| value, the normal channel receives only the redacted content (\lstinline|Classified(****)|), while the secure channel shows the actual content to the user.
+The two channels diverge only on classified values, and for ordinary data they carry the same text.

 A key design consideration is that the cloud-hosted LLM powering the agent is \emph{untrusted}: classified data must never appear in its input context.
-To allow the agent to reason over sensitive data nonetheless, the framework provides a \lstinline|chat| interface for communicating with a separate \emph{trusted} LLM: \begin{code} def chat(prompt: String, message: String): String def chat(prompt: String, message: Classified[String]) : Classified[String] \end{code}
+To allow the agent to nonetheless reason over sensitive data, the framework provides a \lstinline|chat| interface for communicating with a separate \emph{trusted} LLM: \begin{code} def chat(prompt: String, message: String): String def chat(prompt: String, message: Classified[String]) : Classified[String] \end{code}